FREQUENTLY ASKED FESTIVAL QUESTIONS

 Are we allowed to bring our own food and drink onto the Festival Field?

 Like the majority of festivals, we ask you to support to food concessions to ensure that they make enough money to want to come back next year, but we will not stop you bringing your own food onto the festival field.
 However, no alcohol is to be brought into the festival arena.
 Security will be operating bag searches and if any alcohol found you will be asked to return it to your car/camping area.

 Are you doing your bit to reduce plastic use during the festival?

 We will NOT be using single use plastic 'glasses' at the bar.
-We will be selling souvenir pint and half pint glasses which you can keep swapping for a clean one each time tou buy another drink.
+We will be selling souvenir pint and half pint glasses which you can keep swapping for a clean one each time you buy another drink.
 At the end of the day you can take your last glass home!
 Please remember to bring it back the next day, or we will have to ask you to purchase another.
 Tankards will be refilled by bar staff filling a clean glass and tipping it into your tankard - for hygiene reasons.

 What do I need to bring with me?

 This is not an exhaustive list, but the essentials are;

 A folding chair if you don't want to sit on the ground - most people bring these.

 Suitable Footwear for grass and uneven pathways.

 Plenty of cash/cards to buy food and drink although most stall and the bar accept card payments

 Will the site be suitable for disabled access?

 Yes.
 The 'limited mobility' camping field is right next to the festival field.
 Disabled day visitors can park in this camping field.
 There will be a disabled loo on site.
 If you are disabled and need to bring a carer, please get in touch by using the Contact Us form.

 Is there parking?

 Yes, and it's free.
 Follow the signs as you near the festival.
-It is about a 10-15 minute walk to the Festival area, but we can bring a small hand pulled trolley to carry your belongings.
+It is about a 10-15 minute walk to the Festival area, but you can bring a small hand pulled trolley to carry your belongings.